xinyu-dev/cas/README.md

 The data retrieved from the APIs using the scripts above can be consumed directly by a Dash/Plotly app that I built.
 The analytics app is deployed to Elastic Beanstalk.

-# 5. HTML - templates for newsletters
+# 5. HTML - newsletters, program book

 ## 5.1 Email newsletter for journal new article alert